 June 1th is the 7th Annual Kessler Book Exchange.
 Students bring in your gently used books and trade them for “new to you” books to read over the summer.
 Here is how our Book Swap will work:

 First, decide which of your gently used books would be good to pass on to another student.
-Books should meet the follwing critera:
+Books should meet the following criteria:

 Once again I am issuing a reading challenge to the staff and students of Kessler School.
 Students have made tremendous gains in reading scores over the course of the year, but research shows that during the summer students stop the gradual increase in learning and actually loose three months worth of growth!
 It is recommended that students continue to read at least 20 minutes each day over the summer in order to maintain where they left on the last day of school.
 To encourage students to read over the summer I challenge them to read at least 6 books.
 Anyone who reads and logs the minimum of 6 books is invited to the celebration of reading party in September.
-We usually meet during lunch for popcorn, root beer floats, and prizes.
+We usually meet during lunch for our celebration which includes snacks, prizes and lots of fun.
 Reading logs need to be turned in to me, or the classroom teacher the first few days of school.
-Summer Reading Log

 Remember you can purchase items online until November 24th!
 Items will be sent to the school shortly after that date.
 If these items are being purchased as gifts, please send me and email and I will make sure to keep the secret.

 The library advisory committee is narrowing their long wish list of some fabulous items to purchase with the proceeds from the fair.